tt67wq/lib-redis/README.md

 LibRedis is a Redis client written in Elixir.
 It is essentially a wrapper around the Redix project, with added support for connection pooling and Redis cluster functionality.
 The client exposes two main APIs: `command/3` and `pipeline/3`.

+## NOTE:
+还没写好，前往别用先
+Don't use it in production, it's not ready yet.

 ## Installation

 To use LibRedis in your Elixir project, simply add it as a dependency in your `mix.exs` file: